 The longer route crosses several fields before coming into Mountnessing across the A12.
 You will pass St John’s, ‘The Iron Church’, which opened in 1873 and was built to be close to the village, and then you will approach a postmill.

 A windmill was first recorded in Mountnessing in 1580.
 The present postmill was used regularly until 1924 when the owner started using an oil engine to grind corn.
 The walk through the open fields from the windmill over to Trueloves Lane commands superb views.

 When you reach Trueloves Lane turn right and then left to go over the A12.
 Cross the main road to Roman Road and then head left towards Rye Walk.
-At the end of the road turn left and then right to cross the railway (there are no warnings of approaching trains at this crossing, so take care!), then absorb the views as you head back toward Ingatestone Hall to finish the walk.
+At the end of the road turn left and then right taking the footpath to go under the railway via the pedestrian tunnel.
+Then absorb the views as you head back toward Ingatestone Hall to finish the walk.

 Click here to view Brentwood Borough Council Bridleway map for the Ingatestone Hall-Mountnessing-Herongate areas.